icme/cme258/class/class3/class3.md

 Now, we'll see what an actual function call to the library looks like in C.  See the [syev_example.c](code/lapack/syev_example.c) file for example.
 The function call for `dsyev` can be found [here](http://www.netlib.org/lapack/explore-html/d2/d8a/group__double_s_yeigen_ga442c43fca5493590f8f26cf42fed4044.html#ga442c43fca5493590f8f26cf42fed4044).

+Note that fortran compilers usually append underscores (`_`)to subroutine names.
+This is why when you call `dsyev` from C, you actually write `dsyev_`.
+If you look at symbols in the LAPACK library, you'll see the underscore there as well.

 ## Python Interface

 Like BLAS, SciPy exposes a LAPACK interface.
 See [here](https://docs.scipy.org/doc/scipy/reference/linalg.lapack.html) for available functions.